Indian people: Religion

 Traditionally, Indian society is grouped according to their caste.
 It is a system in which social stratification within various social sections defined by thousands of endogamous hereditary groups are often termed jāti or castes.
 Within a jāti, there exists exogamous groups known as gotras, the lineage or clan of an individuals.
 Caste barriers have mostly broken down in cities but still exists in some form in rural areas.

 Most Indian states are majority Hindu.
-However, Kashmir and Lakshadweep are majority Muslim; Nagaland, Mizoram, and Meghalaya are majority Christian and Punjab is majority Sikh.
+However, Jammu and Kashmir and Lakshadweep are majority Muslim; Nagaland, Mizoram, and Meghalaya are majority Christian, Punjab is majority Sikh, and Ladakh and Arunachal Pradesh are majority non-Hindu but do not have a single religious majority group.
+In most non-Hindu majority Indian states and union territories, Hindus constitute a large minority.
 Although participants in the Indian census may choose to not declare their religion, there is no mechanism for a person to indicate that he/she does not adhere to any religion.
 Due to this limitation in the Indian census process, the data for persons not affiliated with any religion may not be accurate.
 India contains the majority of the world's Hindus, Jains, Sikhs, Zoroastrians and Baháʼí.
 Christianity is widespread in Northeast India, parts of southern India, particularly in Kerala and among various populations of Central India.
 Muslims are the largest religious minority.
 India is also home to the third-largest Muslim population in the world after Indonesia and Pakistan.